mrcloudmustache/aws-solutions-architect/application-services.md

 SQS is a managed queing service that allows developers decouple communications between distributed workloads such as microservices.

 * SQS can be 256KB in size.
+* Default retention is 4 days, max is 14 days
+* * Messages persist in the queue until a consumer deletes it or the retention period ends
 * The visibility timeout id the unavailable time after a message is being processed.
 * Each message is deleted after it's processed.
 * Dead letter queue isolates and contains messages that failed to be processed